gpeterson406/GreenwoodBookHTML/07-simpleLinearRegressionInference.md

 $(1-0.741)*100 = 25.9\%$.
 This is interpreted as: For a 1 unit increase
 in $x$, the median of $y$ is estimated to decrease by 25.9%.

-We suspect that you will typically prefer interpretation #1 for both directions but it is important to be able think about the results in terms of ***% change of the medians*** to make the scale of change more understandable.
+We suspect that you will typically prefer the "times" interpretation over the "percentage" change one for both directions but it is important to be able think about the results in terms of ***% change of the medians*** to make the scale of change more understandable.
 Some examples will help us see how